-CBD is generally safe but side effects are seen more frequently in cats than dogs.
+CBD is usually very tolerable but side effects are seen more frequently in cats than dogs.
 If you are thinking of using CBD, you should notify your veterinarian.

 It is also important to use products from a legitimate and highly-regarded company.
 The company should provide products that have consistent and clearly marked dosage amounts.
 This is important when determining how much to give your cat.
 They should also provide evidence of so-called third party analysis and testing .
 This is when a separate company analyzes the product, on a batch-by-batch basis to ensure it both contains the stated amounts of CBD, and does not contain dangerous chemicals.